 2020 £m 2019 £m 2018 £m

 Audit fees payable to the parent Company's auditors and their associates in respect of:

-Audit of the parent Company's individual and consolidated financial statements 1 1.9 1.6 2.7
+Audit of the parent Company's individual and consolidated financial statements 1.9 1.6 2.7

-The auditing of accounts of any associate of the Company 2 8.7 8.5 9.3
+The auditing of accounts of any associate of the Company 8.7 8.5 9.3

-Other services supplied 3 6.3 5.2 3.9
+Other services supplied 6.3 5.2 3.9

 16.9 15.3 15.9

-Total other services 4
+Total other services

 Tax fees:

-Tax compliance services - 0.3
+Tax compliance services 0.3

-Tax advisory services - -
+Tax advisory services

 All other fees:

-Other assurance services 5 0.6 1.1 0.7
+Other assurance services 0.6 1.1 0.7

-Services relating to corporate finance transactions not covered above - -
+Services relating to corporate finance transactions not covered above

-Other non-audit services not covered above 6 0.5 2.2 0.9
+Other non-audit services not covered above 0.5 2.2 0.9

 1.1 3.3 1.9

 Total auditors' remuneration 18.0 18.6 17.8

-- Audit fees in each year represent fees for the audit of the Company's financial statements and regulatory reporting for the years ended 31 March 2020, 2019 and 2018. - The 2019 comparative has been updated following finalisation of the 2019 audit fee with the Audit Committee.
+- 1. Audit fees in each year represent fees for the audit of the Company's financial statements and regulatory reporting for the years ended 31 March 2020, 2019 and 2018. - Addit leas in each year represent leas for the addit of the Company's linancial statements and regulatory reporting for the years ended 31 March 2020, 2019 and 2016.

+The 2019 comparative has been updated following finalisation of the 2019 audit fee with the Audit Committee.

 Other services supplied represent fees payable for services in relation to other statutory filings or engagements that are required to be carried out by the auditors.
-In particular, this includes fees for reports under section 404 of the US Public Company Accounting Reform and Investor Protection Act of 2002 (Sarbanes-Oxley), audit reports on regulatory returns and the review of interim financial statements for the six-month periods ended 30 September 2019, 2018 and 2017 respectively.

-- 4. There were no audit related fees as described in Item 16C(b) of Form 20-F.

-5. Principally amounts relating to assurance services provided in relation to comfort letters for debt issuances.

-6. In 2020, non-audit services include auction monitor work on Contracts for Difference, IT project assurance and a review of controls over our data on New York customers.
+In particular, this includes fees for reports under section 404 of the US Public Company Accounting Reform and Investor Protection Act of 2002 (Sarbanes-Oxley), audit reports on regulatory returns and the review of interim financial statements for the six-month periods ended 30 September 2019, 2018 and 2017 respectively. - There were no audit related fees as described in Item 16C(b) of Form 20-F. Principally amounts relating to assurance services provided in relation to comfort letters for debt issuances. - 6.
+In 2020, non-audit services include auction monitor work on Contracts for Difference, IT project assurance and a review of controls over our data on New York customers.
 In 2019 and 2018, non-audit services primarily related to the UK Property business in respect of the evaluation of possible options for the use of property assets.

 The Audit Committee considers and makes recommendations to the Board, to be put to shareholders for approval at each AGM, in relation to the appointment, re-appointment, removal and oversight of the Company's independent auditors.
 The Committee also considers and approves the audit fees on behalf of the Board in accordance with the Competition and Market Authority Audit Order 2014.
-The auditors' remuneration is then put to shareholders at each AGM.
-Details of our policies and procedures in relation to non-audit services to be provided by the independent auditors are set out on page 81 of the Corporate Governance Report.
+The auditors' remuneration is then put to shareholders